 The VAT Act confers certain benefits on organizations that qualify as "associations not for gain," "welfare organizations," or both.
 [VATA § 1] Qualifying organizations can claim the VAT they incur as input tax and, generally speaking, must pay output tax only when they charge for goods or services.

 An "association not for gain" is defined as a religious institution or other society, association, or organization (including an educational institution of a public character), which is not carried on for profit and which is required to use any property or income solely to further its aims and objectives.
 An association not for gain is treated much like any other business if it makes taxable supplies, but the following special provisions apply:

 No output tax is payable on any "unconditional gifts" received, such as a club member's donation of money to cover the costs of new equipment for the club’s soccer team.

 A VAT exemption applies to the sale of any donated goods or services, and to the sale of manufactured goods where donated goods and services constitute at least 80 percent of the value thereof.

 Certain subsidies and grants received from National or Provincial Governments (public authority) are zero-rated.

-Some associations not for gain also qualify as "welfare organisations," which entitles them to the benefits listed above plus additional ones.
-In order to qualify as a "welfare organisation," an organisation must:
+Some associations not for gain also qualify as "welfare organizations," which entitles them to the benefits listed above plus additional ones.
+In order to qualify as a "welfare organization," an organization must: